Billy Stanlake: Domestic debuts (2014–2016)

 In the wake of his Under-19 World Cup performances, Stanlake was offered a rookie contract with the Queensland state cricket team for the 2014–15 season, but he missed the entire season due to stress fractures in his back.
 He instead made his debut in all three major formats of cricket (first-class, one-day and Twenty20) in the 2015–16 season.

 Stanlake was named in Queensland's squad for the first time for the 2015–16 Matador BBQs One-Day Cup, and he made his List A debut on 5 October 2015 against Tasmania.
 After impressive performances of 3/43 against South Australia and 4/37 against Western Australia in the Matador Cup, Stanlake was also picked in a Cricket Australia XI squad to play a match against touring New Zealanders.

-Because of his injury history, Stanlake did not start the 2015–16 Sheffield Shield season in Queensland's team, but after he took figures of 4/26 playing grade cricket for Gold Coast he was brought into the side.
+Because of his injury history, Stanlake did not start the 2015–16 Sheffield Shield season in Queensland's team, but after he took figures of 4/26 playing grade cricket for Gold Coast he was brought into the team.
 He made his first-class debut on 14 November 2015 against South Australia and took four wickets for 63 runs in South Australia's second innings to secure victory for Queensland.
 During the mid-season break for the 2015–16 Big Bash League Stanlake played for South Australian team the Adelaide Strikers.
 On 28 December 2015 he made his debut for the Strikers.
 He took no wickets, but only conceded 18 runs in his three overs, bowling quickly at a speed of 140 km/h.
 Former English Test cricketer Andrew Flintoff commented that it was likely he'd be able to lift his pace even higher in the future.